Before You Call the Vet: 3 Easy Steps to Get a Baby Lamb or Kid on a Bottle and Save Her Life

 We give every adult animal a shot of e-sel in the Fall before breeding and in the Spring about 4 weeks before our first expected kidding/lambing.
 The pastures in Western North America are generally selenium deficient.
 Read more in this article: Selenium supplementation: a matter of life and death in your flock.

-We also offer loose mineral for both sheep and goats.
+We also offer loose minerals for both sheep and goats.
 Goats require more copper than sheep and if you are keeping both, your goats will need a loose mineral to which copper has been added.
 These minerals should be fed in an area that your sheep cannot access.
 Copper is toxic to sheep.

 If you are raising both sheep and goats together and only the goats produce weak babies, consider copper deficiency as the cause of the weakness.
 If you correct this as soon as you suspect it, you may prevent your remaining mothers from giving birth to weak or premature babies.
 Goats respond quickly to an increase in minerals.